open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 have a representative sample.
 For high-volume systems, is quite common for a sampling rate of 1% or lower to very accurately represent the other 99% of data.

-### When to Sample
+### When to sample

-You should consider sampling if you meet any of the following criteria:
+Consider sampling if you meet any of the following criteria:

-- You generate 1000 or more traces per second
+- You generate 1000 or more traces per second.
-- Most of your trace data represents healthy traffic with little variation in data
+- Most of your trace data represents healthy traffic with little variation in data.
-- You have some common criteria, like errors or high latency, that usually means something is wrong
+- You have some common criteria, like errors or high latency, that usually means something is wrong.
-- You have domain-specific criteria you can use to determine relevant data beyond errors and latency
+- You have domain-specific criteria you can use to determine relevant data beyond errors and latency.
-- You can describe some common rules that determine if data should be sampled or dropped
+- You can describe some common rules that determine if data should be sampled or dropped.
-- You have a tell your services apart, so that high- and low-volume services are sampled differently
+- You have a tell your services apart, so that high- and low-volume services are sampled differently.
-- You have the ability to route unsampled data (for "just in case" scenarios) to low-cost storage systems
+- You have the ability to route unsampled data (for "just in case" scenarios) to low-cost storage systems.

 Finally, consider your overall budget.
-If you have limited budget for Observability, but can afford to spend time to effectively sample, then sampling can generally be worth it.
+If you have limited budget for observability, but can afford to spend time to effectively sample, then sampling can generally be worth it.

-### When not to Sample
+### When not to sample

-Sampling may not be appropriate for you.
-You may want to avoid sampling if you meet any of the following criteria:
+Sampling might not be appropriate for you.
+You might want to avoid sampling if you meet any of the following criteria:

-- You generate very little data (tens of small traces per second or lower)
+- You generate very little data (tens of small traces per second or lower).
-- You only use Obsevability data in aggregate, and can thus pre-aggregate data
+- You only use obsevability data in aggregate, and can thus pre-aggregate data.
-- You are bound by circumstances such as regulation that prohibit dropping data (and cannot route unsampled data to low-cost storage)
+- You are bound by circumstances such as regulation that prohibit dropping data (and cannot route unsampled data to low-cost storage).

-Finally, you should consider the following three costs associated with sampling:
+Finally, consider the following three costs associated with sampling:

-1. The direct cost of compute to effectively sample data, such as a tail sampling proxy
+1. The direct cost of compute to effectively sample data, such as a tail sampling proxy.
-2. The indirect engineering cost of maintaining effective sampling methodologies as more application, systems, and data are involved
+2. The indirect engineering cost of maintaining effective sampling methodologies as more application, systems, and data are involved.
-3. The indirect opportunity cost of missing critical information with _ineffective_ sampling techniques
+3. The indirect opportunity cost of missing critical information with ineffective sampling techniques.

-Sampling, while effective and reducing Observability costs, can introduce other unexpected costs if not performed well.
-It may be cheaper to simply "pay for more Observability" (be it with a vendor or compute when self-hosting) depending on your Observability backend, the nature of your data, and your attempts to sample effectively.
+Sampling, while effective at reducing observability costs, might introduce other unexpected costs if not performed well.
+It could be cheaper to allocate more resources for observability instead, either with a vendor or compute when self-hosting, depending on your observability backend, the nature of your data, and your attempts to sample effectively.

 ## Head Sampling